 However, don’t be afraid to change up your routine, Gunning advises.
-While the coronavirus lockdown can make everyday life repetitive, simple things can help improve your motivation, keep you active and reduce boredom.
+While the pandemic can make everyday life repetitive, simple things can help improve your motivation, keep you active and reduce boredom.

 Working on your nutritional intake, while developing new culinary skills, has all-round health benefits.
-And with many people now having more time on their hands, this could be an opportunity to cook up a storm.
+And with many people now having more time on their hands or choosing to stay home, this could be an opportunity to cook up a storm.